Impressionism Posters - Light and Loose Brushwork, Wall Art

 What is Impressionism?

 Impressionism is an art movement that originated in France during the late 19th century.
-It is characterized by a focus on capturing light, movement, and the fleeting nature of a moment through loose brushwork and vibrant colors.
+It is characterized by a focus on capturing light, movement, and the fleeting nature of a moment through loose brushwork and bold colors.

 How do I care for my Impressionist prints?